 Invasive wildlife species, like feral hogs and Asian carp, have made their way into Indiana habitats where they compete with valuable native species.
 Thanks to their ability to grow rapidly, reproduce quickly, and adapt easily to a variety of habitat conditions, these invaders are thriving.
+Typically, they will out compete our natives for resources and by doing so they decrease the populations of those species.

 How can you identify a species as invasive and non-native?